rangle/ngCourse2/handout/forms/template-driven/template-driven_forms.md

 </form>
 ```

-The simplest method for dealing with forms in Angular 2 is not much more complicated than this.
-That's because Angular has already provided you a `form` directive (and friends), which operates under the covers.

-For a basic implementation, we really just need to add a few attributes, and make sure our component knows what to do with the data.
+Angular 2 has already provided you a `form` directive (and friends) which operates under the covers.
+For a basic implementation, we just have to add a few attributes and make sure our component knows what to do with the data.

 _index.html_
 ```html